OmarIthawi/OmarIthawi/README.md

 <a href="https://www.youtube.com/watch?v=bdH16Hz1naI"><img alt="The Fog is Lifting | by Fadel Soliman" title="The Fog is Lifting | by Fadel Soliman" src="https://i.ytimg.com/vi/bdH16Hz1naI/hqdefault.jpg" /></a>

-Send me an email to: i@omardo.com and I'll be happy to guide you.
+Send me an email to: i@omardo.com and I'll be happy to answer your question.
+[Send me any question](mailto:i@omardo.com).
+Challenge me!